Co-Leader Onboarding

 • Prioritize reflection and repair — key for liberatory leadership

-Our liberatory approach also distinguishes our support from other traditional consultation.
+Our liberatory approach also distinguishes our RALR™ Co-Leadership Onboarding system from other traditional consultation.

 Liberatory Approach (an evolving definition)—The freedom to do things differently, to reject dominance systems and structures from a place of love and possibility for self and community.